-- Average training hours completed per employee = Total training hours during the financial year/Total number of employees at the end of the financial year. - 9.
-The breakdown of employees trained by category = Total number of employees trained during the financial year by category/Total number of employees trained during the financial year100%. - 10.
+- 10. Total percentage of employees trained = Total number of employees trained during the financial year/Total number of employees at the end of the financial year 100%. - 11.
+Average training hours completed per employee = Total training hours during the financial year/Total number of employees at the end of the financial year. - 12.
+The breakdown of employees trained by category = Total number of employees trained during the financial year by category/Total number of employees trained during the financial year 100%. - 13.
 Average training hours completed per employee by category = Total training hours during the financial year by category/Total number of employees at the end of the financial year by category.